 The River Thames is one of the most famous rivers in the world, and it runs through the heart of London.
 Visitors to the city can take a sightseeing cruise down the river or enjoy a meal at one of the many riverside restaurants.
 Plenty of boat tours are available for those who want to get out on the water, including hop-on-hop-off tour boats and more intimate river cruises.
 There are also a number of parks and gardens along the river banks, perfect for a stroll on a summer’s day.

 Hyde Park is one of the most popular tourist destinations in London.
 Situated in the city’s heart, the park is home to many attractions, including the Serpentine Gallery and the Speaker’s Corner.
 Hyde Park is also popular for picnics, walks, and other outdoor activities.
 In addition, the park hosts several events throughout the year, including concerts and festivals.
 Whether you’re looking for things to do in London or enjoy some time outdoors, Hyde Park is an ideal destination.

 25. Warner Bros.
 Studio Tour London

 If you’re a fan of Harry Potter, then a visit to Warner Bros.
 Studio Tour London is a must.
 Located just outside of London, the studio tour gives visitors a behind-the-scenes look at the making of the Harry Potter films.
-You’ll get to see firsthand how the sets, costumes, and special effects were created, and you’ll even get to step inside some of the movie’s iconic locations.
-Best of all, the studio tour is an interactive experience, so you’ll feel like you’re right there in the wizarding world.
+You’ll get to see firsthand how the sets, costumes, and special effects were created and even get to step inside some of the movie’s iconic locations.
+The studio tour is an interactive experience, so you’ll feel like you’re right there in the wizarding world.

 26. SEA LIFE Aquarium